SAP-samples/teched2023-AI267/exercises/ex0/README.md

 ## 1. Create Intelligent Scenario
 The Intelligent Scenarios app is used to create intelligent scenarios, review, and publish them, and to make them available in the Intelligent Scenario Management app.
-In this step, you’ll create a new intelligent scenario to predict the airplane seats occupation in the first class of a flight using SAP HANA ML algorithm.

 For this use case we will use regression model with Gradient Boosting algorithm.
 SAP HANA APL lets you build and apply different types of predictive models, such as classification, regression, and time series forecasting models.